Lifeline (Spandau Ballet song): Music video

 Kemp acknowledged that the clothes they wore for the "Lifeline" music video were "drab" and that the shift to pop left them "caught in a moment of not knowing what to wear".
 He bemoaned the fact that director Russell Mulcahy, who had worked with them on most of their previous videos, was busy working with Duran Duran and unavailable to film the clip for "Lifeline".
 Instead, Steve Barron directed the video, filmed on 7 September in a hayloft in a rural part of Britain.
 The establishing shot that opens the video, however, shows a row of buildings along Shad Thames, and there is a recurring motif of a red beam of energy that is occasionally shown travelling along utility pole wires until the end of the song when it blasts through the window of the Java Wharf building in which the band plays.
+The bridge in the scene with three girls is the footbridge over Laverstock Road at Godolphin School in Salisbury.

 "Lifeline" was listed on the reports that MTV provided to Billboard that indicated what videos were in rotation on the cable network and made its first appearance there in the 7 May 1983 issue, which indicated that it had been added to their playlist as of 27 April.